LotsofTimeSlices/Everquest/README.md

 $BaseAction = '=Skip' #Set your current string here -- This is the string you want replaced
 $ReplaceAction = '=Keep' #Set your new/updated string here -- This is the replacement string

-**Sync-skills.ps1** - Needed to mirror my skills from PEQ to my private server rather than just maxing them out.
-Gets total list of Skills (not languages) from PEQ Magelo.
-Creates a CSV and Macro for importing your skills into your private EQEMU server.
-Make sure to create a toons.txt file with a list of toons (1 per line).
-If you have a lot of bots, this will create a very large macro which can take some time to build.
-It takes even longer for it to execute but should end up saving you many hours of clicking.

-**Create Sync-Equipment.ps1** - PowerShell script to parse inventory files and create a macro file and inventory file.
+**Sync-Equipment.ps1** - PowerShell script to parse inventory files and create a macro file and inventory file.
 The macro file is meant to be run on a private server with exact toon names as the live emulated server.
 When run by the GM, it will pass out all equipped items including augs.

 1 - Run /bcaa //outputfile inventory on live emu server
 2 - Run this script and point to each instance of EQ that contains log files such as C:\EQ and C:\EQBots